 Casey McDermott Burke, MPS, LCAT, ATR-BC, LCAT Supervisor/Psychotherapist Casey completed her Masters in Art Therapy and Creativity Development from Pratt Institute.
 Prior to her graduate studies, she studied psychology at Fordham University, and has worked for the New York City Early Intervention Program as a Service Coordinator.
 Casey has had the opportunity to utilize the medium of art therapy with children on the autism spectrum, developmentally delayed adults, and women living with HIV/AIDS.
 She has also been able to work alongside music, movement, and drama therapists and has witnessed the benefits of a multi disciplinary approach.
 Casey believes strongly in the healing potential of art therapy and the importance of both verbal and non-verbal expression.

-Emily Hughes, MPS, LCAT-P, Psychotherapist/Art Therapist Emily Hughes received her Masters Degree in Art Therapy and Creativity Development from Pratt Institute.
+Emily Hughes, MPS, LCAT, Clinical Lead/ Psychotherapist Emily Hughes received her Masters Degree in Art Therapy and Creativity Development from Pratt Institute.
 She believes in creating a safe and supportive therapeutic environment to help individuals utilize effective coping tools as well develop constructive solutions to conflict.
 Her approach is interactive, non-judgmental, and empathic.
 Emily’s areas of experience involve working with children and families dealing with issues related to depression, foster care placement, autism spectrum disorder and adjustment issues.

-Leah Floyd, MS, LCAT, ATR-BC, Psychotherapist/Art Therapist Leah has experience providing comprehensive and culturally sensitive mental health services to families of diverse backgrounds throughout the NYC area.
-She received her Masters in Art Therapy and Counseling from the College of New Rochelle.
-Leah has experience working with adults and children challenged with relationship and attachment issues, life transitions, anxiety disorders and depression.
-Her approach is eclectic and client focused which integrates art and play therapy along with adaptive coping strategies to address behavioral concerns.
-Leah strongly believes that creative expression can aid in leading clients to insight, hope and healing.
+Natalie Franco, MPS, LCAT-P, Psychotherapist/Art Therapist Natalie is Bilingual in Spanish and has experience providing comprehensive and culturally sensitive mental health services to families of diverse backgrounds throughout the NYC area.
+She received her Masters in Art Therapy and Creativity Development from Pratt Institute.
+Natalie has experience working with adults and children challenged with relationship and attachment issues, trauma, life transitions, anxiety disorders and depression.
+Her approach is eclectic and client focused which integrates art along with adaptive coping strategies to address behavioral concerns.
+Natalie strongly believes that creative expression can aid in leading clients to insight, hope and healing.

-Jenelle Feldman, MS, LCAT, R-DMT, Psychotherapist/Dance Movement Therapist Jenelle studied Dance Movement Therapy at Pratt Institute.
-She is a Registered Dance/Movement Therapist and Licensed Creative Arts Therapist.
-Ms. Feldman’s area of expertise is in integrative psychotherapy where she specializes in the psychological connection between the mind and body.
+Angelica Falcinelli, MS, R-DMT, Psychotherapist/Dance Movement Therapist Angelica studied Dance Movement Therapy at Pratt Institute.
+She is a Registered Dance/Movement Therapist.
+Ms. Falcinelli’s area of expertise is in integrative psychotherapy where she specializes in the psychological connection between the mind and body.
 After completing her Masters Degree training, she has worked with a wide range of adults and children suffering from bipolar disorder, PTSD, developmental disabilities, along with grief and loss.
-Jenelle provides a safe and empathic environment that is tailored to each client’s individual needs.
+Angelica provides a safe and empathic environment that is tailored to each client’s individual needs.

-Shirley Carter, MA, LCAT-P, Psychotherapist/Art Therapist Shirley received her Masters in Creative Arts Therapy from Hofstra University.
-She takes a proficient and compassionate approach with the children, adolescents and adults she works with.
-Shirley believes in working with families as a whole by helping each member feel understood and validated.
+Latesha White, MA, LCAT, Psychotherapist/Home Based Art Therapist Latesha received her Masters in Creative Arts Therapy from Hofstra University.
+She takes a proficient and compassionate approach with the children and adolescents she works with.
+Latesha believes in working with families as a whole by helping each member feel understood and validated.
 She strives to make meaningful connections and prides herself in the ability to stay centered and aligned with her clients.
-Ms. Carter utilizes strength based techniques focused on behavior modification and goal setting.
+Ms. White utilizes strength based techniques focused on behavior modification and goal setting.
 Her area of expertise involves the treatment of stress, depression, anxiety, behavioral issues, and self esteem.

-Victoria Mierlak, MA, MT-BC, LCAT, Psychotherapist/Music Therapist Victoria Mierlak is a Licensed Creative Arts Therapist and Board Certified Music Therapist.
-She received her master’s degree in Music Therapy from New York University and her Bachelor’s degree in Professional Music from Berklee College of Music in Boston.
-Victoria has worked in the field since 2006 with various populations including adolescents and children in the inpatient setting, adults diagnosed with mental illness and substance abuse disorders as well as children on the autism spectrum.
-She has also had the opportunity to collaborate with other creative arts therapists including art therapists, drama therapists and dance/movement therapists.
-Ms. Mierlak also created and developed a music therapy program for adjudicated youth residing in non-secure placement facilities throughout the Bronx.
-Victoria has experienced the positive effects of the creative arts therapies firsthand and is dedicated to helping others and offering the gift of music to their lives.
+Jennifer Friede, MPS, LCAT, Psychotherapist/Home Based Art Therapist Jennifer Friede is a Licensed Creative Arts Therapist.
+She received her master’s degree in Art Therapy from Pratt Institute.
+Jennifer has worked with various populations including adolescents and children in the school setting and adults diagnosed with mental illness and substance abuse disorders.
+Jennifer has experienced the positive effects of the creative arts therapies firsthand and is dedicated to helping others and offering the gift of art and play to their lives.